AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 1. Select each of a truck's four suspension cylinders to display visualization of each cylinder's variation in pressure over time.
 2. Identify cylinders whose pressure is outside the accepted range to troubleshoot suspension issues.

-Assets are a great way to organize and contextualize data streams.
-With PI to OCS transfers, for example, they provide a means of organizing multiple PI data tags on the OCS side into multiple streams under a single asset.
-For example, you could model an arena with streams measuring data for thermostats, ventilation equipment, lighting systems, and security as an asset based on a single entity with streams for multiple devices.
+Assets are a useful way to organize and contextualize data streams.
+With PI to OCS data transfers, for example, you can organize multiple PI tags under a single asset.
+For example, you could create an asset with streams measuring data for thermostats, ventilation equipment, lighting systems, and security.

 To define an asset, you can define an asset type to reuse for other assets, just as you would define a stream type for a stream.
 While for stream types, the properties you define are data fields in a stream, the properties you define for asset types are streams to be included in an asset.
 However, assets can also be non-typed, and created on an ad hoc basis.